viewtool/I2C_Adapter/VB.NET_USB_CNT_Frequency/USB_CNT_Frequency/README.md

 # CNT_Frequency
-An VB.NET project to test CNT Frequency.
+A VB.NET project to test CNT Frequency.